 Research

-CDR research laboratories are headed by Professors Mark Cutkosky (CDR Director), Allison Okamura, Sheri Sheppard, Sean Follmer and Monroe Kennedy (CDR Co-Directors).
+CDR research laboratories are headed by Professors Mark Cutkosky (CDR Director), Allison Okamura, Sean Follmer, Monroe Kennedy, Natalie Larson and Vivian Feig (CDR Co-Directors).

 The Assistive Robotics and Manipulation Lab (ARM Lab), (Professor Monroe Kennedy, PI), specializes in developing intelligent robotic systems that can perceive and model environments, humans, and tasks and leverage these models to predict system processes and understand their assistive role.